z-maria-cloud/gachabits-api/README.md

 Enter the Python virtual environment with `. env/bin/activate`.

-Run `flask --app gachabits run -p 3000` to start the server.
+Run `flask --app gachabits run -p 3000` to start the server (**this command must be used for testing purposes only**).
 This command starts the server on port 3000.

 ## Using the API